SpikeyCNS/spikey/spikey/core/README.md

 # Core Experiment Tools

-Core experiment tools are what connect the pieces of the Spikey together.
+These Core experiment tools are what connect the pieces of the Spikey together in order to run experiments.
-TrainingLoop allows users to train a network on a game individually, repeatedly or within the meta analysis tools.
-TrainingLoop is the centerpiece for experiments within spikey.
+TrainingLoop is the centerpiece for experiments within Spikey, it allows users to train a network on a game a single time, repeatedly or within the meta analysis tools.
-ExperimentCallback gathers various network, game and general experiment data while training.
-Callback is the core of Spikey's experiment management and its format is used by the logger and reader.
+ExperimentCallback is the core of Spikey's experiment management, it gathers various network, game and experiment signals during training.
+The Callback's results can be used directly by the logging and viz tools.

 ```none
 --------   -------------